 The objectives of this experiment are to understand the concepts of starting a three-phase synchronous motor, V-curves for various loads where the load affects the motor power factor, and the effect of loads on the angle between the terminal voltage and back e.m.f.

 Three-phase wound-rotor synchronous motors are less popular than permanent magnet rotor synchronous motors due to the brushes required for the rotor field.
 Synchronous generators are much more common and available in most existing power plants, as they have excellent frequency and voltage regulation.
-Synchronous motors have the advantage of almost 0% speed regulation and, thus, are very suitable for fixed speed applications.
+Synchronous motors have the advantage of almost 0% speed regulation due to the fact that the rotor speed is exactly the same as the stator’s magnetic field speed, causing the rotor speed to be constant, irrespective of how much the motor’s shaft is loaded.
+Thus, they are very suitable for fixed speed applications.

+Principles

+Synchronous machines rely on the rotating magnetic field concept introduced for induction machines.
+Three-phase currents, flowing in the machine’s stator, produce a rotating magnetic field of constant magnitude at a desired frequency.
+The difference between the synchronous and asynchronous machines is that the latter has shorted windings or a “squirrel cage” on the rotor side, while synchronous machines have a fixed magnetic field on the rotor side.
+This magnetic field is either provided by an exciter or permanent magnets.
+Permanent magnet synchronous machines are becoming more common due to their high efficiency and compact size, but they typically utilize rare earth material, which is undesirable from a strategic material availability perspective.
+The term synchronous is used, because the rotor magnetic field, which is independent from the stator, locks to the rotating magnetic field and causes the rotor to spin at the same speed (or synchronous speed) as the stator’s rotating magnetic field.

 To start a three-phase wound-rotor synchronous motor, the field winding is shorted where the machine acts as an induction motor.
 Once the machine speed is close to synchronous speed, the short circuit is removed and a DC voltage is applied across the field winding.
 This locks the rotor and stator magnetic fields, and thus, rotor and stator synchronism is achieved.
 In this lab, the synchronous motor is started by having the top switch on its interface plate in the “Induction Start” position, and once the speed reaches steady state, the switch is flipped to the “Synchronous Run” position.